-You must contact the appropriate local HUD office to obtain information about the submission of applications within the jurisdiction of that Office as well as information relating to the Phase I Environmental Site Assessment, Exhibit 4(d)(vii).
+For programmatic information, you MUST contact the appropriate local HUD office about the submission of applications within the jurisdiction of that Office. (as well as information relating to the Phase I Environmental Site Assessment, Exhibit 4(d)(vii).)

-Note: You may apply for a scattered site project in one application, in which case the project size limits in III.C.3.b. above apply on a per-site basis.
+Note: You may apply for a scattered site project in one application.